MaastrichtU-IDS/dsri-documentation/docs/cwl-calrissian.md

 ![CWL workflows](/dsri-documentation/img/CWL_logo.png)

-The [Common Workflow Language](https://www.commonwl.org/) (CWL) is an open standard for describing analysis workflows and tools in a way that makes them portable and scalable across a variety of software and hardware environments
+The [Common Workflow Language](https://www.commonwl.org/) (CWL) is an open standard for describing analysis workflows and tools in a way that makes them portable and scalable across a variety of software and hardware environments.

+We use the [CWL Calrissian](https://github.com/Duke-GCB/calrissian) implementation, note that this project is young and still in development, feel free to report issues and contribute to its documentation.

 ## Clone the repository